mjvh80/jefferson/README.md

 No. This is just an initial version and the API may change.
 In particular the area of how names are resolved is likely to be updated.
 So I don't guarantee any backwards compatibility at the moment.

 #### Is it type safe?
-Yes.
+Yes in the sense that values are typed and ultimately converted to string before emission to output.

 #### What's with all the `$$`
 The `$$` was initially chosen as it conflicts least with existing file formats, in our use case.
 I don't think other syntaxes like `{{...}}` are necessarily any better.

-### Could tihs be used to run other syntaxes?
+### Could this be used to run other syntaxes?
 Not as it stands currently, but the actual template syntax parser *could* be extracted in theory, however, I have no interest in doing so at the moment.

 #### What's the license?